amrvac/amrvac/doc/par.md

 created and this can be filled using the primitive variables when `coarsenprimitive=T`.
 Again, this is to be used with care.

-A much better strategy for handling positivity issues is offered by means of `amrentropy=T`.
-If one selects `amrentropy=T`, the conserved energy variable is replaced by the conserved entropy density (for HD and MHD only now) (and both restrictprimitive and coarsenprimitive are overruled).
-The switch from energy to entropy density is a general strategy, and is then used in all restriction and prolongation phases.
-By default, all these flags are set to false.
-For HD and MHD where the switch from energy to entropy is already precoded in their _amrvacphys.t.EQUATION_ module, we advocate the use of `amrentropy=T`.

 The parameters `tfixgrid, itfixgrid` are available to fix the AMR hierarchical grid from a certain time onwards (tfixgrid) or iteration (the it- counter for the timesteps) onwards (itfixgrid).
 This may be handy for steady-